-Annual average air temperature recorded at the Barron weather station during the monitoring period was 4.8 °C (Figure 3.1), warmer than the 30-year historical average of 3.3 °C. The average winter temperature is of interest with respect to performance monitoring for the purpose of evaluating frost penetration into the cover system.
-Between December and March 2021, ambient air temperature ranged from -43 °C to 17 °C and had an average temperature of -8.9 °C. The average maximum daily air temperature in the first week of March was 4.3 °C, much warmer than the 30-year average of -2.8 °C. A maximum peak temperature of 6.8°C was recorded during the first week of March, which on average, does not experience temperatures above freezing.
-The unseasonably warm temperatures likely contributed to there being no snow present during the March 8 snow survey.
+Annual average air temperature recorded at the Barron weather station during the monitoring period was 2.3°C

+Figure 3.1), cooler than the 30-year historical average of 3.3°C. The average winter temperature is of interest with respect to performance monitoring for the purpose of evaluating frost penetration into the cover system.
+Between December 2021 and March 2022, ambient air temperature ranged from -40°C to 15°C with an average temperature of -13.8°C.

-Figure 3.1: Maximum and minimum daily air temperatures recorded at Barron weather station as compared to 30-year averages (amended with Government of Canada data).
+Figure 3.1: Maximum and minimum daily air temperatures recorded at Barron weather station as compared to 30-year averages.

 Ambient air temperatures over the three-year monitoring period were also compared (Figure 3.2).
-Average air temperature recorded at the Barron weather station during the three-year monitoring period was 3.0 °C, compared to the 30-year historical average of 3.3 °C. The average winter temperature between December and March for each monitoring year are provided below (Table 3.1).
+Average air temperature recorded at the Barron weather station during the three-year monitoring period was 3.1°C, compared to the 30-year historical average of 3.3°C. The average winter temperature between December and March for each monitoring year are provided below (Table 3.1).

-Figure 3.2: Maximum and minimum daily air temperatures over a three-year monitoring period recorded at Barron weather station as compared to 30-year averages (amended with Government of Canada data).
+Figure 3.2: Maximum and minimum daily air temperatures over a three-year monitoring period recorded at Barron weather station as compared to 30-year averages.

-Monitoring Period 2018-2019 2019-2020 2020-2021 Lowest Winter Temperature (°C) -40.1 -39.9 -43.0 Highest Winter Temperature (°C) 10.9 12.4 17.0 Average Winter Temperature (°C) -13.2 -10.5 -8.9
+Monitoring Period 2019-2020 2020-2021 2021-2022 Lowest Winter Temperature (°C) -39.9 -43.0 -39.9 Highest Winter Temperature (°C) 12.4 17.2 14.6 Average Winter Temperature (°C) -10.5 -8.9 -13.8